Skip to content

 The 12-dimensional hypercube interconnect of the Connection Machine.
 Image Credit: Tamiko Thiel

-Section titled “CM-5: The Pivot to MIMD and Commodity Processors”
+Section titled “CM-5: Shift to MIMD and Commodity Processors”

-The CM-5 marked a strategic pivot in response to the rapid performance gains of commodity RISC microprocessors.7
+The CM-5, released in 1991, marked a strategic pivot in response to the rapid performance gains of commodity RISC microprocessors.8 TMC marketed this as a “Universal Architecture,” capable of running both data-parallel and message-passing applications efficiently.9

 The Connection Machine CM-5, with its characteristic tall, black cabinets and glowing red LED panels.